anupam587/auzmor_search/README.md

 Now install the MongoDB in your local machine
 Default setting for mongoDb database is
 portNumber: 27017
 accessUrl: mongodb://localhost:27017
 create database with <b> db_name: 'page_keyword'</b>
 creaate collection in above database with <b> collection_name: 'keywords'</b>

 <b>Start App </b>
-Now Above app is ready to start with database and reids cache inplace
+Now Above app is ready to start with database
 To start above app
 node bin/www
 above app will by default start on 7001 port number